Ralph Soule

 44: Transaction Costs and Boundaries of the Firm – Williamson and Malone

-Following on a theme from the previous episode, we explore an important reading that bridges organization theory with economics.
-This was the explicit aim of Oliver E. Williamson’s famous article, “The Economics of Organization: The Transaction Cost Approach,” published in the American Journal of Sociology in 1981.
-The article begins with a statement that the assumption of firms operating on a profit motive has not helped organization theorists understand and explain the behaviors of firms, and that economists were also finding themselves similarly limited.
-He thus set out on a different path and argued that transactions, not the products or services the firm provides, is a better unit of analysis.
+We explore an important reading that bridges organization theory with economics -- Oliver E. Williamson’s article, “The Economics of Organization: The Transaction Cost Approach,” where he asserts that the assumption of firms operating on a profit motive has not helped organization theorists understand and explain the behaviors of firms.
+He thus argued that transactions, not the products or services the firm provides, is a better unit of analysis.

 43: Centralization/Decentralization Debate – The Federalist Papers